1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 (Special thanks to Bomb1st members Filla and Dominator for samples credits)

 • 1996/04/02.
 Remixed in Until The End of Time (2001).
-The concept already appeared in his first drafts in prison for a new IV-V album (cf. When I Get Free).
+The concept already appeared in his prison drafts for a new IV-V "Euthanasia" album (cf. Hard 2 Kill).
 It re-uses the music of Johnny J's song "It's a Wonderful Day" from his solo album I Gotta Be Me (1994, Shade Tree).
 There are 3 leaked mixes : one long with a mix error, one whose duration is 2'55 and one short mix of 2'35 (probably the final mix).
-The topic of the song clearly illustrates the photoset with David LaChapelle (1st and 2nd of April) with the donkey.
-Political and historical lyrics about slavery, but an alternative title could be "Nightmare" like depicted in the song.
-Tupac is like a nightmare to the white supremacists, so that song could be seen as an introduction to "Troublesome" - song that was initially subtitled "Bishop's Theme" (after his Juice movie character), depicting a young black male turning crazy.
-There is a date of recording for a song titled like that the 11th of January but it would be a different recording because it really fits this era (that REEL date could correspond to another song like "Homeboyz" or "First 2 Bomb").
+The topic of the song clearly illustrates the photoset with David LaChapelle (1st and 2nd of April) with 2Pac pictured as a slave in the fields, on side of a donkey.
+The lyrics have political and historical content, referring to slavery.
+An alternative title could be "Nightmare" like depicted in the song.
+Tupac is like a nightmare for the white supremacists, so that song could be seen as an introduction to "Troublesome" - song that was initially subtitled "Bishop's Theme" (after his Juice movie character), depicting a young black male turning crazy (cf. 2Pacalypse II / Troublesome 21).
+So that song is possibly the "intro" appearing in the Untitled tracklist (without a track number).
+There is a date of recording for a song titled like that the 11th of January but it is a different recording (a beat produced by Bud'dah).

 • Samples :